 What’s an Air Conditioning Dry Charge?

-In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
-The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
-R22 is still legal for AC repair or service for a few more years.
-The purpose of these Dry Charged Units is to give the greater Hilton Head Island area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The units can legally be sold and installed which permits your Columbus area HVAC contractor to charge the unit on-site with R22.
+R22 is still legal for AC repair or service for a short time longer.
+The intent for these Dry Charged Units is to provide the greater Columbus area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-• Modern technology to lower humidity
+• Leading technology to lessen humidity

 • Current production refrigerant solutions allowing longer life and extended availability of refrigerant